 Take Control of Your Student Debt

 There’s never been a better time to take charge of your student loans.
-New government programs may get rid of some — or all — of your debt or reduce your monthly payments, freeing up your budget for housing, groceries, or other household bills.
+New government programs may reduce your monthly payments, freeing up your budget for housing, groceries, or other household bills.

 For more than 60 years, AARP Foundation has been helping people find and take advantage of money-saving programs like these.
 We’re here to help you figure out what each program offers and which program might be right for you, and, most important, note the deadlines for taking part in these limited-time programs.